Types of Adverbs in French

 Nous avons donc attendu la fin du concert.So we waited until the end of the concert.

-Adverbs of manner (les adverbes de manère) answer the question how?.
+Adverbs of manner (les adverbes de manère) answer the question “how?”.
 These adverbs give information about the way in which an action is performed.
-The most important French adverbs of manner are:
+The most important adverbs of manner in French are:

 ainsiso, bienwell, calmementcalmly, deboutupright, standing up, d’habitudeas usual, doucementsoftly, ensembletogether, fortfirmly, gentimentnicely, malbadly, mieuxbetter, plutôtrather, surtoutespecially, vitequickly